World Teachers’ Day 2021 is on Tuesday, 5 October 2021.

 On World Teachers’ Day, the services of teachers and their contributions to education are acknowledged and their role and importance for the development of students and society are appreciated.

 Teachers’ Day is an occasion that pays a tribute to the teachers and tends to resolve some of the issues regarding their profession and hence tries to attract the brightest young minds towards this profession.

 Various organizations like UNESCO, Education International (EI), UNICEF, UNDP, the International Labor Organization (ILO), etc. organize campaigns and conferences to achieve this goal.
 UNESCO allocates a Theme for this Day every year and campaigns focus on this theme.

-Theme of World Teachers’ Day 2021 is “Teachers: Leading in crisis, re-imagining the future”.
-The United Nations (Unesco) presented this theme for teacher’s day in respect of their determined and diligent efforts in the crucial stages of the Covid-19 pandemic.
+The Theme of World Teachers’ Day 2021 is “Teachers at the heart of education recovery”.
+The United Nations (UNESCO) presented this theme for teachers’ day in respect of their determined and diligent efforts in the crucial stages of the Covid-19 pandemic.

 Teachers Day Themes for the previous years